matiaslanzi/LittleEngine/README.md

 ## Dependencies
 This engine is using SDL lib to display things on screen so we need to use the following dependencies:
 SDL2, SDL2_ttf, SDL2_image.
 Make sure the libraries exist in your system and that you have symlinked the appropriate directories as stated in the above section.

+## Usage
+The engine pushes a mlState class into `mlStateStack` in mlGame class the stack it's public in mlGame so pass mlGame to your state.
+The first state loaded is the mlStateSplashState, and if you push `space bar` then mlStateGame gets stacked.
+When you win the game mlStateGame gets popped and we return to the splash screen.
+Escape key will keep popping states and quit the program.

+You can manage your states as you wish, I usually use something like this: splashState > menuState > gameState > winstate
+Often times need to jump around but it works.

 ## Contributions
 Please feel free to contribute to this project.
 I marked with TODO: the stuff that can be made better and of course any ideas are welcome.